 8. Pack light by swapping your heavy items for a lighter equivalent

 Some items are particularly heavy, like jeans and certain types of shoes.
 You can swap your jeans for jeggings or pants.
 And swap your clunky shoes for flats, flip-flops, or any lightweight shoes.
+Or you can wear your heaviest items on the plane and eliminate the need to pack them altogether.

 9. Don’t pack the night before your trip